PixelBuilds-Staging/android_packages_apps_Seedvault/doc/README.md

 Snapshots include information about the state of a collection of apps that have been backed up at some point in time.

-It is encoded [in protobuf format](../app/src/main/proto/snapshot.proto), compressed with zstd and encrypted.
+It is encoded [in protobuf format](../app/src/main/proto/snapshot.proto) and encrypted.

 Example printed as JSON: